Vyral/jerry-van-leeuwen/_posts/2020-04-17-some-helpful-tips--tricks.md

 Hello Readers\!&nbsp;

 With new information about COVID-19 popping up every day, it can be hard to keep track of.
-So we thought, what better place to provide tips and resources than our blog, our readers are already here\!&nbsp;
+So we thought, what better place to provide tips and resources than our blog; our readers are already here\!&nbsp;

 We also want to encourage our readers to share any helpful tips or tricks with us that they've discovered so we can share those too\!&nbsp;